Whiplash (album): Production

 In early 1995, James recorded with Eno at Westside studio in London and The Windings for a period of two weeks.
 Following this, Gott officially left the band, with Booth stating that Gott "hated the whole fame thing even more than the rest of us."
-Booth spent most of 1995 in New York City recording the Booth and the Bad Angel (1996) album with Badalamenti.
-With the amounting pressure of the debt, Gott leaving, Booth being occupied, and the rest of the members living across the country, Baynton-Power took charge of their new album.
+Booth spent most of 1995 in New York City recording the Booth and the Bad Angel album with Badalamenti.
+Due to the mounting pressure of the debt, Gott's departure, Booth being occupied, and the rest of the members living across the country, Baynton-Power took charge of their new album.
 He told bassist Jim Glennie to set up a recording studio at his house, dubbed Cafe Mullet.
 Baynton-Power purchased two TASCAM recorders, a mixing desk, monitors, and other recording equipment.
 Marking a change from their previous writing sessions, every member of the band contributed to the process, instead of being led by Booth.
 Out of the initial jam sessions, the band took vocal and melody samples, and reworked the songs around them.

 Violinist-guitarist Saul Davies referred to Cafe Mullet as "an environment where people could try new ideas and write songs", which resulted in three-to-four songs from "a weird mishmash of live playing and technology".
 Progress on material was slow overall, and continued through to the end of 1995.
 Lacking the confidence to continue, the band invited Eno to help them.
 Glennie said Eno "didn't want to babysit us", and said he would join them occasionally to make sure things were progressing.
 While this was occurring, Booth and Badalamenti had moved recording from New York City to Liverpool and London.
 Phonogram, the owner of James' label Fontana Records, was growing concerned with the album and the lack of a big-name producer.
 With the creation of "Avalanche" and "Play Dead", the band, with Booth in tow, recorded with Stephen Hague in January and February 1996 at Real World Studios in Box, Wiltshire, and concluded at RAK Studios in London.
 Coinciding with this was the introduction of guitarist-celloist Adrian Oxaal of Sharkboy.
 He had known Davies when the pair played in a youth orchestra when they were both 16.
 Oxaal had previously seen James live in 1984, and was invited to join over the phone by Davies.
 Oxaal did some minor overdubs at Foel Studios in Wales.